jorisvandenbossche/course-python-geospatial/notebooks/case-argo-sea-floats.md

 - The salinity data of 2012-10-31 with the salinity in the x-axis and the level in the y-axis.
 - The salinity data of 2012-10-31 with the level in the y-axis, but using a rolling median value for the level coordinate using 10 levels (with `center=True` to make the two plots comparable) to smooth the data.

-Feel free to adjust the settings of both lines (color, width,...
+Feel free to adjust the settings of both lines (color, width,...)

 <details><summary>Hints</summary>

 * Use `fig, ax = plt.subplots()` to prepare a Figure/axes fo both lines.
 * The `rolling` method need to be applied to the `level` coordinate.
 * You can pass configuration options such as `linewidth`, `color`,... to the line plot method.
+* By adding `label` to the plots and remove the addition of a legend for each of the plots (`add_legend=False`), calling the `ax.legend()` method at the end will collect these labels into a single legend.

 </details>